 - 1. Employees, Supervisors, Managers or Timekeepers should enter time into HCM on a weekly basis.
 All time must be entered before noon on the Friday of the pay period ending week, except for employees that report time through a timekeeping system that is uploaded into SHARE. - 2.
 Supervisors, Managers or Timekeepers must approve payable time entered into SHARE HCM by noon on the Friday of pay period ending week.
 Adjustments to time must be entered and approved by Monday morning following the end of the pay period.
 Only CPB can approve time older than 6 pay periods. - 3.
-State agency HR must review and clear all time and labor exceptions in SHARE HCM daily.
-All exceptions must be cleared by end of day Monday following the end of the pay period.
+State agency HR must review and clear all time and labor exceptions in SHARE HCM by end of day Monday following the end of the pay period or earlier if a holiday is either the Friday of pay period end or the Monday following the pay period end.

 - 4. The agency CFO and HR department are responsible for ensuring all time is approved and employees are paid correctly. - 5.
 The agency CFO and HR department are responsible for auditing reported time, time approvals, and time taken by payroll by Monday afternoon following the end of the pay period.
-CPB recommended audit reports and queries are posted on the CPB website and are sent out by bi-weekly with reminders of outstanding exceptions and pending time approvals.